From £35,6708

 8

-The Jaguar XF may be a car just months from the end of production, but in so many ways, its package seems stronger now than ever.
+The XF may be a car at the end of its life but, in so many ways, its package seems stronger now than ever.

-It has the cabin quality and sophisticated on-board technology that so often couldn’t be taken for granted, over the years, in a Jaguar.
-It has the same appealing ride and handling that has always set the car apart.
-And it has a cabin and boot that compare more favourably than ever for practicality with the rivals against which the XF is now priced.
+Despite its boot space being uncompetitive with the likes of the 5 Series or E-Class, it now has the cabin quality and sophisticated on-board technology that so often couldn’t be taken for granted in a Jaguar over the years, and it retains the same appealing ride and handling that has always set the car apart.

-Given that £40,000 now seems to be about what we’re expected to pay for a mid-market electric hatchback, a full-sized executive estate car capable of 50mpg touring for broadly the same outlay suddenly seems an absolute steal.
+Given its price, a full-sized executive saloon car capable 50mpg touring economy for broadly the same outlay suddenly seems an absolute steal.
 And I don’t think it takes any sentimentality of feeling at all about the fate of the Jaguar brand as we know it, or so many of its cars, to appreciate as much.

 Matt Saunders